SGATE-IT/docs/docs/src/en/payoutApi/payout/payoutRapid.md

 2. When there is no associated customer with mercustomid under the merchant, a new customer will be created.
 After the customer is created, it will be in the approved status, and a payment work order will be created for the new customer.
 3. When creating a rapid payment ticket in the sandbox environment and using a [test account](/en/payoutApi/appendix/testAccount), the customer is also in the approved status, but the payment result follows the "Automatic Payment Result" in the document and triggers a [callback notification](/en/payoutApi/notification/notification).
 4. STCPay payment only supports SAR currency.
+5. To pay in KWD or AED currency, customer need to fill in the `address` or `swiftcode` information.
 :::

 * **Must** pass parameters: